CHNtao/SGS-SNN/readme.md

 # SGS-SNN
 Surrogate Gradient Scaling for Directly Training Spiking Neural Networks

-This paper has been submitted to Applied Intelligence.
+This paper has been submitted to ***Applied Intelligence***.
 The complete code will be made public when our paper is accepted.

 ## Requirements
 *  Python 3.9.7